marmelab/react-admin/docs/StackedFilters.md

 });
 ```

-It's up to you the data provider to convert the `filter` parameter into a query that your API understands.
+It's up to your data provider to convert the `filter` parameter into a query that your API understands.

 For instance, if your API expects filters as an array of criteria objects (`[{ field, operator, value }]`), `dataProvider.getList()` should convert the `filter` parameter as follows: